ise-uiuc/nnsmith/README.md

 #### Flush LLVM profile data periodically

 By default the profile is only generated at normal exit.
 If you want periodical flushing, install [this patch](https://github.com/lazycal/tvm/commit/fdbb6b4369dc1df850836a02f069e72681ae7be4) and it will be periodically flushed into `/path/to/report/folder/src_cov_history/<LLVM_PROFILE_FILE>-<iter>`.
 The frequency can be specified with `--flush_freq`.
+Note that due to implementation convenience currently you will also need to set `USE_COV=ON` and `USE_MEMCOV=ON` in order to use this feature.

 ## Notes